paolodamico/posthog-app-advanced-geoip/README.md

 This app extends functionality for the [GeoIP app](https://github.com/PostHog/posthog-plugin-geoip).
 This functionality cannot be part of the main GeoIP app as that app is stateless:

 1. Enables discarding IP addresses after GeoIP lookup is processed.
 This is particularly helpful for privacy preservation and compliance.
-IP addresses are considered PII in several countries.
+IP addresses are considered personal data in several countries.

-2. Enables discarding entire GeoIP information for events that come from certain libraries.
-For example, you probably don't want to assign locations to users that belong to your server.
-I've used it to ignore IP address and GeoIP information from my backend.
+> Previously this app enabled discarding IP information from certain libraries (to discard IP data from backend servers), this is now possible natively with PostHog, setting `$geoip_disable = true` in events.
+Server-side libraries have native support for this, and no additional action is required.
+See [posthog-node](https://posthog.com/docs/libraries/node) for instance.

 ## 🚀 Usage